-*Best Moderately Priced Lodging: In general, you’ll get the biggest bang in the off-season (including the heat of summer), when even luxury properties drop their rates to levels that are hard to pass up.
-In the Central Business District, the Drury Inn is surprisingly reasonable and an easy hop to the Quarter.
+*Best Moderately Priced Lodging: In general, you’ll get the biggest bang in the off-season (including the heat of summer), when even luxury properties feature enticingly lower rates.
+In the CBD, the Drury Inn (p. ###) is surprisingly reasonable and an easy hop to the Quarter. , same goes for the spiffily redone Fairfield Inn & Suites.
 In the B&B category, the Chimes, a delightful family-owned guesthouse in the Garden District, has generated legions of loyal return guests.

 *Best Service: All those in the “Luxury” category above excel in the service category.
 We’re also continually impressed by the attentive Loews.
-Of the more modest accommodations, the Campo family makes you feel at home at the Villa Convento, as do the Uptown Maison Perrier and Maison de Macarty in the Bywater.
+Of the more modest accommodations, the folks at Uptown’s Maison Perrier make you feel at home, as do the congenal staff at Maison de Macarty in the Bywater.

-*Best Faaabulous B&B: A lot of B&Bs are crammed with over-the-top antiques, but at the Antebellum, they all come with a story.
-We love the tawdry over-the-topness, hidden hot tub, and actual bordello bed.
+*Best Faaaabulous B&B: A lot of B&Bs are crammed with over-the-top antiques, but at the Antebellum, they all come with a story.
+We love the tawdry over-the-topness, hidden hot tub and actual bordello bed.

-*Best Funky Little Spot: We’re fond of the sweetly oddball B&W Courtyards, the Frenchmen-adjacent Royal Street Inn, and the hodge-podgey but well-located ex-brothel now called the Dauphine Orleans.
+*Best Funky Little Spot: We’re fond of the sweetly oddball quirky B&W Courtyards a Marigny gem, the Frenchmen-adjacent Royal Street Inn, and the hodge-podgey but well-located ex-brothel now called the Dauphine Orleans.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.